Hurricane Damages Giant Radio Telescope—What You Need to Know

 Vazquez, who sheltered at home as the storm passed through, was at last able to make it to the observatory via one access road, check in with the staff there, and relay information to anxious colleagues on the mainland.

 “Great news!
 [Princeton University professor] Joe Taylor talked to Angel Vazquez, who made contact with the observatory via ham radio.
-Everybody there is safe and sound,” reported Arecibo deputy director Joan Schmelz.
+Everybody there is safe and sound,” Schmelz reported.

 However, it’s not yet clear how staff who weathered the storm in town are doing, or what conditions are like for local communities.
 Reports suggest that the road up to the facility is covered in debris and is largely inaccessible.